nus-cs2113-AY2223S1/tp/docs/team/zheqis.md

 - Added functionalities to find pets by their name and id
 - Added the functionality to initialise the pet status randomly.
 - Added ChangePetStatusCommand to allow user change pet status.
+- Edited the functionality about change the wellness and health status of the pet.

 **Contributions to the UG**